-50 Life Goals Examples For a Long, Happy, and Successful Life
+50 Life Goals Examples For a Happy, Healthy, and Successful Life

 And that’s okay!

-However, the fact that we can’t control everything doesn’t mean we can’t dream and set goals for ourselves.
+However, the fact that we can’t control everything doesn’t mean we can’t dream and set meaningful goals.

-When was the last time you really decided on a goal?
+When was the last time you really decided – and worked – on a goal?

-And what has brought you here, to look for these life goals examples today?
+What has brought you here to look for these life goals examples today?

 Whether you’ve had an epiphany or are in the spirit of making resolutions, something inside you signaled that it’s time.